-The Institute for Professional Studies "Doctoral Studies Policies and Procedures Manual" provides a set of policies and procedures that govern doctoral study in the School of Leadership Studies.
-St. Thomas University Dissertation Publication Manual, provides specific guidelines for producing the dissertation.
+The Ed.
+D. Dissertation Handbook and Dissertation Publication Manual provide a set of policies and procedures that govern doctoral study in the School of Arts and Education.
+The University's Dissertation Publication Manual provides specific guidelines for producing the dissertation.